Uniswap/docs/docs/sdk/v3/guides/liquidity/02-minting-position.md

 ```

 We can get the Contract address for the NonfungiblePositionManager from [Github](https://github.com/Uniswap/v3-periphery/blob/main/deploys.md).
+For Ethereum mainnet or a local fork of mainnet, we see that the contract address is `0xC36442b4a4522E871399CD717aBDD847Ab11FE88`.
+In our example, this is defined in the [`constants.ts`](https://github.com/Uniswap/examples/blob/main/v3-sdk/minting-position/src/libs/constants.ts) file.

 ## Creating an instance of a `Pool`

 Having approved the transfer of our tokens, we now need to get data about the pool for which we will provide liquidity, in order to instantiate a Pool class.

 To start, we compute our Pool's address by using a helper function and passing in the unique identifiers of a Pool - the **two tokens** and the Pool **fee**.
-The **fee** input parameter represents the swap fee that is distributed to all in range liquidity at the time of the swap:
+The **fee** input parameter represents the swap fee that is distributed to all in range liquidity at the time of the swap.

 ```typescript
 import { computePoolAddress, FeeAmount } from '@uniswap/v3-sdk'